 No matter how clear a situation may seem to an injured or ill employee, a workers’ compensation claim can be denied.
 PayScale explains that the reasons this may happen are many-fold and include the following:

 By working with an experienced workers’ compensation lawyer, injured employees can avoid making many of these mistakes.
-A lawyer will help them gather together all relevant information regarding the accident and the injury, guide them to the right medical professionals, and assist them in filing claims correctly and on time.
+An Orange County workers’ compensation lawyer will help them gather together all relevant information regarding the accident and the injury, guide them to the right medical professionals, and assist them in filing claims correctly and on time.

 ASSIST YOU WITH YOUR APPEAL

-When an initial claim is denied, engaging an attorney can be especially important.
+When an initial claim is denied, engaging a Newport Beach personal injury attorney can be especially important.
 The deadlines involved in the appeal process are tight.
 An initial Petition for Reconsideration must be filed within 25 days of the date of the original denial if the decision was sent by regular mail.
 The time period to file the petition is reduced to 20 days if it was delivered in person.
 If an appeal is denied, there are 45 days in which to initiate a writ for review to the state.

 At every step in the process, the need to ensure that all evidence is properly collected, documented and presented is critical.
 Working with a lawyer early in the process is the recommended path to avoiding some of the common mistakes that lead to claim denials.